How to Sell a Car in One Day

 Your new shiny ride is ready to go.
-It’s nice and new and still got this factory smell on it.
+It’s nice and new and still has that factory smell on it.
 The leather is glowing and there is not a single scratch on it yet.
-Just a perfect car – a car of your dreams!
+Just a perfect car—the car of your dreams!

 So where to start?
 How to sell it?

-Putting a car up for sale involves much more than just creating an ad on craigslist.
+Putting a car up for sale involves much more than just creating an ad on Craigslist.
 Before you rush into typing in all the details about your shiny ride, some good pictures need to be made.
 We are not talking about smartphone shots in your backyard.
-To get the most of the pictures you need to find a perfect spot, perfect time and make your car look spotless.
+To get the best pictures, you need to find a perfect spot, perfect time, and make your car look spotless.

-Washing your car regularly is a key to long and rust-free life.
+Washing your car regularly is a key to a long and rust-free life.
 However, preparing it for sale is somewhat different.
-Make sure to wipe and vacuum the interior, get rid of all the garbage that might have been collected over years.
-Also, get rid of air fresheners – they do stink!
-Don’t forget to clean the rims – they make a good impression if taken care of.
+Make sure to wipe and vacuum the interior and get rid of all the garbage that might have been collected over years.
+Also, get rid of air fresheners; they do stink!
+Don’t forget to clean the rims; they make a good impression if taken care of.

 Picking the right spot to make some quality pictures is almost as important as having your car clean.
 Depending on the car, you have there are several options:

 - For small city cars, urban areas are the best.
 Find a fancy spot where many people go – a popular café, busy metro station or parking in the old town.
 The more vibrant the place is, the better!